davidknoppers/rootkit/README.md

 # rootkit
-Not that kind of root kit ;) this is an open source project for an automated plant care system
+Not that kind of root kit ;) this is an open source project for an automated plant care system Final project for year one of [Holberton School](https://www.holbertonschool.com/).

 **Contributors:**